A Reduction of Input/Output Logics to SAT: Conclusion

-The reasoning procedures have been implemented as a new normative reasoning system called \rio\ that connects to the TPTP standard for automated theorem proving systems.
-A representation format for I/O logic reasoning based on the TPTP NXF language is presented.
-The implementation is applied to a motivating case study.
+Furthermore, using an generalized net output operator $\gout$ the presented reasoning framework is general enough to support extensions of constrained I/O logic reasoning, in particular preference-based I/O logic reasoning.
+Also, other forms of norm set selection and output aggregation can easily be built on top of the existing methods.

-The presented reasoning framework is general enough to support I/O logic reasoning with preferences; this is not discussed in detail in this paper, but it has also been implemented in \rio\ as a proof-of-concept and has been used in the scope of a case study.
+The reasoning procedures have been implemented as a new normative reasoning software called \rio\ that connects to the TPTP standard for automated theorem proving systems.
+For this purpose, a representation format for I/O logic reasoning based on the TPTP NXF language standard is presented.
+The implementation is applied to a motivating case study, illustrating the automation provided by \rio.
+The procedures and their implementation in \rio\ constitute a building block towards (semi-)automated normative reasoning systems, e.g., for compliance checking and legal assessment.

 \paragraph*{Further Work.} An extensive practical evaluation of the approach and implementation is further work.
 This is because there do not exist other automation systems for I/O logics, and only few small benchmarks.
 The build-up of a representative collection of benchmark problems for I/O logic reasoning is a medium- and long-term goal.